vangeytedvg/morsepy/README.md

 Farnsworth speed.
 These will be implemented later, or if you have the equivalent code, feel free to fork this repo.

+The main application is stored in the morsetrainer.py file.

 For more information about Morse code visit [Wikipedia Morse Code](https://en.wikipedia.org/wiki/Morse_code)

+Happy Pythoning!

 Danny Van Geyte